godarklight/concorde/Models/ReadmeModel.txt

 + extract instruments into separate files.
 2.7
 - conversion of .rgb to .png.
 C. Schmitt    2.8
 + exhaust.
 C. Schmitt    2.8
-+ extract panels into separate files.
-2.9
 - split of main gear cylinders (compression).
 2.9
 - deeper wells to fit the gears.
 2.9
 - make nose, visor and beginning of hull symmetrical.
 C. Schmitt    2.9
 - make the nosetip seperate in the model.
 C. Schmitt    2.9
++ extract panels into separate files.
+2.10

 Made with Blender 2.49b.

-27 November 2010.
+4 September 2011.